 Your spa or massage practice may be the retreat clients seek during these hectic last few weeks as the year races to the close.
 However, all the pressure on your staff to ensure clients' needs for relief and relaxation may be overwhelming.
 Rather than relishing the holiday season, staff may be feeling low and put upon.

 That’s certainly not the “spirit” you want to pervade your business at this time of year.
-While client needs always a must; boosting staff morale also should be a priority.
+While client always needs a must; boosting staff morale also should be a priority.
 Here are a few things you can do to make sure staff is happy over these last days of the year.

-Maintain a fun atmosphere: Don’t let the decorations be the only thing festive around your spa or massage practice.
+Don’t let the decorations be the only thing festive around your spa or massage practice.
 Keep the atmosphere cheery.
 Bring in treats – pie, doughnuts, bagels - for the staff to enjoy during a morning coffee break.
 Bring in pizza or sandwiches one day for lunch.
 Have holiday music playing in the background and bring on the hot cocoa and even eggnog to provide a “warm” environment during this hectic time.

-Keep the holiday spirit alive at your spa or massage practice during this demanding time by being fun and above all fair.
+Keep the holiday spirit alive at your spa or massage practice during this demanding time by being fun and, above all, fair.
 That spirit will bolster your team to do their best into the New Year.